dreoporto/ptmlib/README.md

 ## Summary

-**PTMLib** is a set of utilites that I have used while working with Machine Learning frameworks such as Scikit-Learn and TensorFlow.
-The purpose is to eliminate code that I kept repeating in multiple Jupyter Notebooks.
+**PTMLib** is a set of utilities that I have used while working with Machine Learning frameworks such as Scikit-Learn and TensorFlow.
+The purpose is to eliminate code that I kept repeating in multiple projects.

 - **ptmlib.time.Stopwatch** - measure the time it takes to complete a long-running task, with an audio alert for task completion
 - **ptmlib.cpu.CpuCount** - get info on CPUs available, with options to adjust/exclude based on a specific number/percentage.
 Useful for setting `n_jobs` in Scikit-Learn tools that support multiple CPUs, such as `RandomForestClassifier`
-- **ptmlib.charts** - render separate line charts for TensorFlow accuracy and loss,with corresponding validation data if available
+- **ptmlib.charts** - render separate line charts for TensorFlow accuracy and loss, with corresponding validation data if available

 *This code is brought to you by [Pendragon AI](https://www.pendragonai.com)*

 ## ptmlib.time: Stopwatch

 The `Stopwatch` class is used to measure the amount of time it takes to complete a long-running task.
+This can be helpful when evaluating different machine learning models.

 When `stop` is called, an audio prompt will alert you that the task has completed.
-This is can be useful when you are multi-tasking while your code is executing, which is especially helpful if you are time constrained, for example when taking the [TensorFlow Developer Certificate](https://www.tensorflow.org/certificate) exam.
+This helps when you are time constrained and multi-tasking while your code is executing, for example when taking the [TensorFlow Developer Certificate](https://www.tensorflow.org/certificate) exam.

 ### Example: